Sampling distributions and estimation for multi-type Branching Processes

 \section{Conclusions}

-This work provides a natural extension to the work done by \cite{mm} regarding sampling distributions and estimation for family size data spanning from a multi-dimensional branching process, with many results being analogous to the single dimensional case and many of its properties and applications understood in the same case.
+This study represents a significant extension of the work conducted by \cite{mm,maki1989can} on sampling distributions and estimation for family size data to the multi-dimensional branching process framework.
+Our research delves into various dimensions, yielding outcomes that parallel those of the single-dimensional case.
+Moreover, we have gained insights into numerous properties and applications that align with the findings of the singular case, contributing to a deeper understanding of sampling distributions and estimation techniques for multi-dimensional branching processes, thereby enriching the existing body of knowledge in this field.

-The limiting result provided by \cite{ksarticle} for supercritical branching processes that almost surely do not go extinct and reasonable assumptions on the offspring distributions of the types of elements in the branching process determine a bound for the sample size for which a rate of convergence of the probability of finding no siblings in a random sample grows to one, a condition under which the sampled family sizes is shown to behave as independent and identically distributed data, with a probability mass function that depends on the largest eigenvalue and corresponding normalized left eigenvector of the mean offspring matrix and the probability mass functions of each of the types of individuals in the branching process.
-Parametric estimation methods based on maximum likelihood and mean offspring matrix characteristics moment estimation methods are also available in the multidimensional case with very similar characteristics to their one dimensional counterparts.
+The limiting result provided by \cite{ksarticle} for supercritical branching processes that almost surely do not go extinct and reasonable assumptions on the offspring distributions involved in the branching process provides a sample size for which the probability of finding no siblings in a random sample grows to one, a condition under which the sampled family sizes is shown to behave as independent and identically distributed data with an asymptotic probability mass function depending on its mean offspring matrix and the probability mass functions of each of the types of individuals in the branching process.
+Parametric estimation methods based on maximum likelihood and mean offspring matrix characteristics moment estimation methods based on this asymptotic distribution are shown to be consistent.